xiangzhu70/xiangzhu70.github.io/hier_diag.md

 Not only for diagnostics, it is also useful for some general software development work such as porting a large module to a new platform, bringing up a new hardware.
 The hierarchy of checks is a systematic way to quickly discover a large number of discrepencies.

+> Disclaim:
+> This post uses some structure info from a networking switch model open sourced in Open Compute Project.
+This is no company confidential information.